List of Farm to Market Roads in Texas (3500–9999): FM 3551

 FM 3551 was designated on April 29, 2010, on the current route as a replacement of a section of FM 1419.

 FM 4000

-Farm to Market Road 4000 (FM 4000) is a 4.8 mi highway that is located near Mount Pleasant.
+Farm to Market Road 4000 (FM 4000) is a 4.8 mi highway that is located near Mount Pleasant in Titus County.

 FM 4000 begins at a junction with US 271 in southern Mount Pleasant.
 The highway runs in a northeast direction and turns east near Bus.
 US 271 (Jefferson Avenue).
 FM 4000 intersects Bus.
 US 271 near a retail center in the southern part of the city and passes by a subdivision before leaving the city.
 The highway travels in a mostly eastern direction and ends at an intersection with FM 1735.
 The section of FM 4000 between US 271 and Jefferson Avenue is locally known as Marvin Priefert Highway, while the section between Jefferson Avenue and the Mount Pleasant city limits is known as Jerry Boatner Parkway.

 FM 4000 was designated on March 28, 2013, along the current route.